-ON THIS PAGE: You will learn about the different ways doctors use to treat children with a CNS tumor.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different treatments doctors use for children with a CNS tumor.
+Use the menu to see other pages.

-High-grade astrocytoma: Surgery plus radiation therapy and chemotherapy
+For high-grade astrocytoma, surgery plus radiation therapy and chemotherapy are usually given.

 Stereotactic radiosurgery is a way to deliver high doses of radiation therapy directly to a tumor and not to healthy tissue.
-This technique makes detailed, three-dimensional maps of the brain and tumor, so doctors can pinpoint where to direct the radiation treatment.
-It works best for certain noncancerous tumors and a tumor that is only in one part of the brain.
+This technique makes detailed, 3-dimensional maps of the brain and tumor, so doctors can pinpoint where to direct the radiation treatment.
+It works best for certain noncancerous tumors and a tumor that is only in 1 part of the brain.

 Another type of radiation therapy used for a CNS tumor is proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.
 Proton therapy is becoming more widely used in the United States.